Effortless Tai Chi Breathing: Step by Step Guide, Exercises & Techniques

 tai chi breathing guide techniques exercises

-In this guide, we’ll walk through step-by-step how you can breathe effortlessly during your tai chi practice and in everyday life.
-We’ll explore wisdom from traditional Chinese medicine, Taoist philosophy and, later on, a special video from Master Gu.
+In this guide, we’ll walk through step-by-step how you can breathe effortlessly during your Tai Chi practice and in everyday life.
+We’ll explore wisdom from traditional Chinese medicine, Taoist philosophy, and, later on, a special video from Master Gu.

 Qi: the breath of life